-Quick Warmup – It’s always good to warn your car up before you take off on your commute.
-Using a remote start, you can start your car up while you’re preparing for your day.
+Quick Warmup – It’s always good to warm your car up before taking off on your commute.
+Using a remote start, you can start your car up while preparing for your day.

 The Perfect Temperature – Whether you’re dealing with cold weather or hot weather, you can set your Subaru up to either cool down or heat up.
-With this feature, enter into your car with the perfect temperature for the day.
+With this feature, enter your car at the perfect temperature for the day.

-Quick Unlock – Keep your car locked and unlock when you’re ready to take off.
+Quick Unlock – Keep your car locked and unlocked when you’re ready to take off.
 You won’t have to search for both sets of keys, enjoying everything on one single key fob.

 The Not So Good

 As with everything in life, there are good things and bad things.
-When it comes to remote start, there are a few things that might get in the way.
+When it comes to remote start, a few things might get in the way.

-Running Too Long – With a remote start, you run the risk of letting your car run too long.
+Running Too Long – With a remote start, you risk letting your car run too long.
 If you do, you could waste gas and produce pollution unnecessarily.

 HOW OFTEN SHOULD YOU REPLACE YOUR BRAKES?

-In the end, deciding to add a remote start to your vehicle is totally up to you and your preferences.
-They are starting to come as a standard feature on many vehicles, making them something that we are all sure to get used to.
+Deciding to add a remote start to your vehicle is totally up to you and your preferences.
+They are starting to come as a standard feature on many cars, making them something that we are sure to get used to.
 If you want to enjoy the same perks as those with remote start, ask your dealer about adding it to your Subaru.